-Additionally, E-Reserves could have audio files requiring Real Media Player.
-If the software is not installed on your computer, you must download the free version of Real Media Player in order to listen to the audio file.
+Additionally, E-Reserves could have audio files requiring Real Player or a similar audio service.
+If the software is not installed on your computer, you can download the free version of Real Player, or other audio service, in order to listen to the audio file.

 Guidelines for E-Reserve Documents

 Copyright Fair Use Considerations - Laws pertaining to copyright must be observed.

 West Texas A&M University's Cornette Library gives special emphasis to these copyright considerations:

 - The purpose and character of use, including whether such use is of a commercial nature or is for non-profit educational purposes;